Financial position

 - Sustainable financing

-- Sustainability-linked revolving credit facility contracted in 2021.
+- Sustainability-linked revolving credit facility of EUR 1bn signed in 2021, maturing in 2028.

 - In July 2021, the Board decided to distribute a larger part of the value created to the shareholders after a review of the Group’s capital structure.
 Read more on www.electroluxgroup.com/PR_capital_structure